ileleiwi/CIS575_Final_Project/README.md

 The scatterplots indicate that potential correlations could exist between "age", "bmi", and "avg_glucose_levels".
 Pearson correlation was calculated for each pair of these variables and the results are shown below.

 ![pearson cor plots](/figures/cor_plot.svg)

+The correlation coefficients are relatively low so we may move forward with the assumption that variable are not correlated.

+More summary statistics can be viewed ~[here](/documents/summary_stats.pdf)